Welcome to Mrs. Szalay’s Web Page!

-We do a math lesson for our unit EVERDAY!
+We do a math lesson from our unit EVERDAY!
 Your child will also be bringing homework home weekly (Sent home Monday and due on Thursday).

-We practice example problems in our math activity books daily, so sometimes these will come home too in order to serve as examples to help with homework.
+We practice example problems in our math notebooks daily, so sometimes these will come home too in order to serve as examples to help with homework.

-If you find your child is struggling, please encourage him/her to bring their activity book home nightly to serve as a reference.
+If you find your child is struggling, please encourage him/her to bring the notebook home nightly to serve as a reference.

-We will be using the ReadyGEN curriculum this year, as well as other short stories and novels.
+We will be using the ReadyGEN curriculum this year, which consists of short stories and novels.
 Ready GEN compliments the Daily 5 model.
 We will have whole class lessons, as well as small group lessons, read to self, reading with partners, listening to stories that model reading fluency, and word work (vocabulary and DOL).